ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 The FIDO use case involves a relying party that wants to have the HW/SW implementation does a biometric check on the human to be strongly attested.

+FIDO does provides a transport in the form of the WebAuthn and FIDO CTAP protocols.

 # Privacy Considerations.